bigdatagenomics/adam/README.md

-            adam2vcf : Convert an ADAM variant to the VCF ADAM format fasta2adam : Converts a text FASTA sequence file into an ADAMNucleotideContig Parquet file which represents assembled sequences. reads2ref : Convert an ADAM read-oriented file to an ADAM reference-oriented file mpileup : Output the samtool mpileup text from ADAM reference-oriented data features2adam : Convert a file with sequence features into corresponding ADAM format wigfix2bed : Locally convert a wigFix file to BED format
+            adam2vcf : Convert an ADAM variant to the VCF ADAM format fasta2adam : Converts a text FASTA sequence file into an ADAMNucleotideContig Parquet file which represents assembled sequences. reads2ref : Convert an ADAM read-oriented file to an ADAM reference-oriented file features2adam : Convert a file with sequence features into corresponding ADAM format wigfix2bed : Locally convert a wigFix file to BED format